Mike Milbury: P. K. Subban

-2020 Stanley Cup Playoffs
+2020 Stanley Cup playoffs

 During the 2020 Stanley Cup playoffs, Milbury made a series of controversial comments that attracted a wide range of responses, from mockery to calls for him to lose his job with NBC.

-During an August 4 game between the Toronto Maple Leafs and Columbus Blue Jackets, Maple Leafs defenseman Jake Muzzin suffered an injury that Milbury believed he was faking.
-Milbury encouraged him to stay on the ice and attempt to draw a whistle.
-Muzzin was ultimately carted off the ice on a stretcher.

-Following a 5-overtime, sudden death game between the Tampa Bay Lightning and Blue Jackets on August 11, Milbury tweeted that the NHL needed to adopt either a shootout or 3-on-3 format to speed up overtime in the playoffs.
-USA Today wrote that the comments "encapsulated what Milbury has been like during the Stanley Cup Playoffs: Out of touch, ill prepared, and an absolute embarrassment."

 On August 15, Milbury criticized the decision made by Tuukka Rask of the Boston Bruins to opt out of the playoffs in the middle of a series, saying "(Nobody's) simply opted to leave the bubble just because they didn't want to be here and they needed to be with their family."
 This followed comments Milbury had made two weeks earlier, where he claimed to be a "fan" of Rask while questioning his commitment to hockey after watching an interview in which Rask talked about changing his newborn daughter's diapers.
 It was revealed four days later on August 19 that a medical emergency involving Rask's daughter drove him to leave the team.